ayushkhaitanrutgers/ayushkhaitanrutgers.github.io/README.md

-My name is Ayush Khaitan, and I am a Hill Assistant Professor (postdoctoral) at Rutgers University, New Brunswick.
+My name is Ayush Khaitan, and I am a Hill Assistant Professor at Rutgers University, New Brunswick.
 Here is a [CV](CV.pdf).

 My current research interests are in conformal and CR geometry, Ricci flow, and mathematical physics.